 Adopted: November 2006

-the Club will award $350 to any Junior member who has met the requirements
+In recognition of Junior Showmanship achievement, the Club will award $350 to any Junior member who has met the requirements

 SR #5 – ANNUAL AWARDS